maxmcd/gRPSQLite/README.md

 > [!WARNING]
 > This is very early stage software.
+>
 > Only primitive testing is done, and should not be used for production workloads.
+>
+> Documentation and examples are not comprehensive either.

 ## Table of Contents <!-- omit in toc -->